 There are three options, so choose whatever you like.

-Note: you need to provide hosting login details so if you are not comfortable then can skip this method and follow another one.
+Note: you need to provide hosting login details, so if you are not comfortable, then you can skip this method and follow another one.

 2. Update NS server – the second option is to update your domain’s NS (name server) to use SUCURI name servers.

-- Go to DNS tab and you see the list of name servers
+- Go to the DNS tab, and you see the list of name servers

 ; Current Name Servers ns1.sgp22.siteground.asia ns2.sgp22.siteground.asia ; Expected Name Servers 10.sucuridns.com 11.sucuridns.com 18.sucuridns.com 19.sucuridns.com

-By updating name server, you let SUCURI manage your domain records.
-This means when you need to add any subdomain record you need to do in SUCURI DNS dashboard and not with the registar.
+By updating the name server, you let SUCURI manage your domain records.
+This means when you need to add any subdomain record, you need to do it in the SUCURI DNS dashboard and not with the registar.

-SUCURI DNS is fast so if you don’t have a technical limitation in updating NS servers then this is recommended method.
+SUCURI DNS is fast, so if you don’t have a technical limitation in updating NS servers, then this is the recommended method.

 3. Update A record – Login to your domain registrar or shared hosting cPanel and update the A record of your domain.

-Note: Sometime DNS update may take up-to 24 hours.
+Note: Sometimes, the DNS update may take up to 24 hours.

-You will notice “Service is activated” banner on the dashboard.
+You will notice the “Service is activated” banner on the dashboard.

 Well done!
-You’ve successfully routed your website traffic thorugh SUCURI.
+You’ve successfully routed your website traffic through SUCURI.

 Let’s explore some of the essential configuration and settings.

-SUCURI offer FREE SSL/TLS certificate by Let’s Encrypt.
+SUCURI offers FREE SSL/TLS certificate by Let’s Encrypt.
 If you want to make your site accessible over HTTPS for security and search ranking, then you can enable it as below.